 southern Appalachians and into the Piedmont.
 This will occur after

 Forecast confidence and alternate scenarios through 18z Thursday...

-Alternate scenarios: timing the various clusters of showers and
+Alternate scenarios: timing of snow lifting out and improving

 Experimental table of flight category objectively shows consistency

 of weather forecast office forecast to available model information:

 h = high: taf consistent with all models or all but one model.

 M = medium: taf has varying level of consistency with models.